Checking your total T3 and free T3 may be the most important thyroid tests you can look at.

 It turns out that there are several supplements that can help accomplish this goal:

 - Zinc: Zinc has been shown to increase T4 to T3 conversion, act as a powerful anti-inflammatory and reduce oxidative stress.
 Zinc is also a VERY common nutrient deficiency in the US.
-Standard zinc supplements also fall short because they don't contain zinc bound to picolinic acid (which is the most absorbable form of zinc).
+Standard zinc supplements also fall short because they don’t contain highly absorbable formulations of zinc (6)).
 Doses of 30-60mg per day can help boost thyroid conversion if taken with selenium.

 Another indirect way of increasing the effectiveness of T3 levels in the body is by reducing your reverse T3 levels.